-We frequently save our clients thousands of pounds through our Home Design Workshops.
-This project is an example of how our analysis and assessment of our clients needs and their homes ensure that we design solutions that suit both lifestyles and budget.
+I frequently save my clients thousands of pounds with the Home Design Foundation Package.
+This project is an example of how my analysis and assessment of clients needs and their homes ensure that I design solutions that suit both lifestyles and budget.

 Existing Ground Floor Plan

-Our clients felt they would need an extension to achieve this.
-So we looked at how an extension might work to create more room, to link to the steeply sloping garden and between the kitchen and family room.
+My clients felt they would need an extension to achieve this.
+So I looked at how an extension might work to create more room, to link to the steeply sloping garden and between the kitchen and family room.
 They also wanted to move the laundry and freezer from the lean-to store room and into the house to make them easier to access.

-We love improving our clients lives and whenever possible saving them money at the same time.
-We could help you to do the same with one of our Home Design Consultations.
+I love improving lives and whenever possible saving you money at the same time.
+I could help you to do the same with the Home Design Foundation Package.
+Find out more and book a free Fitting Call to make sure this is the right start for you and your project here: https://www.i-architect.co.uk/home-design.html

 Light Touch Option